 No one wants the dreaded yeast infection, which makes you irritated and itchy.
 That’s not cute at all!

-Now there you have it, the three basic things us college women should know while having sex!
+Now there you have it, the three basic things we women should know while having sex!